MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Work-with-universal-actions-for-adaptive-cards.md

 [Response format and properties for a typical `adaptiveCard/action` invoke activity with supported response types](https://docs.microsoft.com/en-us/adaptive-cards/authoring-cards/universal-action-model#response-format)

-Next you can apply backward compatibility to older clients across different platforms and make your adaptive card compatible.
+Next you can go through a summary on how you can leverage universal bot action model

-## Summary on how to leverage universal bot action model in Teams and Outlook
+## Summary on how to leverage universal bot action model in Teams

 **To work with universal actions for adaptive cards and implement `Action.Execute`**